This site offers medical, dental and counseling services, conveniently located in Burlington’s South End district.

 Behavioral Health Clinicians at South End Health Center

 Doug Bugbee, LICSW, LADC, received a B.A. from Hamilton College and an M.S.W from the University of Maryland at Baltimore.
 Doug has worked at CHCB since 2002.
-He currently facilitates the Recovery Group for Patients struggling with co-occurring addiction and depression or anxiety as well as a Pain Management Group fro those struggling with chronic pain and depression/anxiety.
+He currently facilitates the Recovery Group for Patients struggling with co-occurring addiction and depression or anxiety as well as a Pain Management Group for those struggling with chronic pain and depression/anxiety.
 As a clinical social worker with over 20 years of experience, Doug uses a biopsychosocial approach with a perspective that draws on the mind-body connection and the importance of the client’s story.
-He provides Mindfulness-Based Stress Reduction and Cognitive-Behavioral Therapy with a focus on solutions and possibilities for change.
+He provides Mindfulness-Based Stress Reduction and Cognitive-Behavioral Therapy with a focus on solutions and possibilities for change, and is an Eye Movement Desensitization and Reprocessing (EMDR) trained clinician.
 He is competent in addressing depression, anxiety, substance abuse, chronic pain, relationship issues, grief and loss, trauma, anger, and compulsive behaviors.
 He enjoys collaborating with the primary care providers, nurses, and other personnel at CHCB.

 Tamara O’Rear, LICSW, AAP, received a B.S. from the University of Oregon and an M.S.W. from Springfield College.
 Since graduation she has provided counseling to patients diagnosed with a life threatening and/or chronic illness.
 She works with individuals to increase their health by learning new coping skills, and to develop and maintain daily routines that include health care, and self-care activities.
 Tamara is competent in motivational interviewing, cognitive behavior therapy (CBT), stress reduction, and Eye Motions Desensitization and Reprocessing, (EMDR) to treat depression, anxiety, substance use and low self-esteem.
 She has 16 years of experience facilitating psychoeducational and support groups that have focused on learning DBT skills, stress management, and on distress related to body image.
 Tamara believes in the basic goodness and potential of each person to change, and ability to create a life that has meaning, joy, and purpose.
 In her free time she enjoys water exercise and an exploration of all things Spiritual.

 Stephanie Parent, LICSW, LADC, received a B.S. from Lyndon State College and an MSW from University of New Hampshire.
 Stephanie’s work at CHCB has focused on SBIRT, universal screening and referral to treatment with patients suffering with addiction issues.
 Stephanie has worked in the field of substance use for 16 years.
 She draws from many different modalities, including DBT, CBT and Seeking Safety for those affected by trauma and substance use issues.
 She has been licensed in four different states and has recently returned to VT, her birthplace.
-Stephanie is an advocate of client centered work, using Motivational Enhancement to help patients draw from their own internal resources to make change.
+Stephanie is an advocate of client-centered work, using Motivational Enhancement to help patients draw from their own internal resources to make change.
 She became interested in gender specific work out of the Jean Baker Miller Training Institute in Wellesley, MA, early in her career and continues to work from their premise that connection fosters health.
 Out of mutually authentic connection we can all learn to heal.
 Most recently, Stephanie has participated in a 6 month training program in Boulder, CO, where she is focusing on ways to increase authenticity in therapeutic relationships.
+Stephanie is an Eye Movement Desensitization and Reprocessing (EMDR) trained clinician.

 Dental Providers at South End Health Center

-Gopichand Vallabhaneni, DMD moved to Vermont from Portland, Maine with his wife and children where he worked in a private office for five years.
+Gopichand Vallabhaneni, DMD and his wife and children moved to Vermont from Portland, Maine, where he worked in a private office for five years.
 Dr. Vall graduated from Boston’s Tuft’s School of Dental Medicine in 1998.
-Dr. Vall does an array of dentistry and in his free time enjoys playing golf.
+Dr. Vall Performs an array of dentistry and enjoys playing golf in his free time.